Yubyf/DataStorePreferences/README.md

     And don't forget to add the "androidx.datastore:datastore-preferences" dependency to your build.gradle file.

-2. I'll upload the library to MavenCentral later.
+2. I'll upload the library to MavenCentral later if needed.